 Deploy client software to remote hosts.

-Depending on which Privileged Access Suite for Unix edition you have purchased, deploy either:
+Depending on which Privileged Access Suite for Unix edition you have purchased, deploy one of the following:

 Privilege Manager for Unix software (that is, Privilege Manager Agent packages)